How Continuous Controls Monitoring addresses regulatory compliance demands

 GRC teams today have a difficult time addressing regulators’ demands for information about their controls because they often use manual processes to find data about their IT asset inventory and the controls on each asset.
 Manual processes also mean that organisations are not confident in the accuracy of the data they provide to regulators.

 With CCM, GRC tools have instant access to the accurate data they need about assets, controls and risks.
-And GRC teams can easily format this data to comply with different regulator demands.
+And GRC teams can easily format this data to comply with different demands to demonstrate regulatory compliance.

 In the next blog post in this series, we’ll look at how to find the right Continuous Controls Monitoring tool to support GRC.